-Richard Newton: scripture, race, African American religions, American cultural politics, identity, and the Digital Humanities; his forthcoming book is Identifying Roots: Alex Haley and the Anthropology of Scripture (Equinox, 2019) and his essay, “The Spooky Politics of Dark Truths,” will be published in Religion & Theology (Brill).
+Richard Newton: scripture, race, African American religions, American cultural politics, identity, and the Digital Humanities; he is the author of Identifying Roots: Alex Haley and the Anthropology of Scripture (Equinox, 2020) and essays such as “The Spooky Politics of Dark Truths,” published in Religion & Theology (Brill 2018).

 Steven Ramey: identity, migration, social contest, ancient and modern Hinduism, Asian religions; his latest book is Fabricating Difference (Equinox 2017), the editor of Writing Religion: The Case for the Critical Study of Religion (Alabama, 2015), and co-editor of the international peer review journal, Method & Theory in the Study of Religion.

 K. Merinda Simmons: gender studies, southern U.S. studies, postcolonial studies, African American literature and theory, migration and diaspora studies; she is the author of Changing the Subject: Writing Women across the African Diaspora (2014), the co-editor of The Trouble with Post-Blackness (Columbia, 2015), and series editor for Concepts in the Study of Religion (Equinox).